chupengrocky/ion-java/README.md

 11. Hash code tests
 12. DOM Lifecycle / mode tests

 ### New-Test-Case

 We explore the need for systematic functional testing and partition testing in this project and summarize the following idea:

 1. It divides the input data of a software unit into partitions of  data from which test cases can be derived
 2. If we systematically test some cases from each part, we will include the dense parts, which may lead to a error.

 Here we choose the Ion Binary writer as the target and write four test case for testing our partitions and boundaries.
 We test its functionality with different type of input, size of input.
 And Finally we test the output with different settings.
 It is written in J-unit and run in IntelliJ IDEA.

-## Part2
+## Part-2

 ### Finite-State-Machine

 A **Finite State Machine**, or **FSM**, is a computation model that can be **used to** simulate sequential logic, or, in other words, to represent and control execution flow.
 When we need to test a software or a system, we can use FSM to represent the different stage of the system.
 Then we can write a table to check all the possible test case shown in the FSM graph.

 ### Function Model

 Here we choose the function of reading and writing Ion data.
 It is the main function of Ion since the goal of Amazon Ion is to support the transformation between text format and binary representation.
 In our FSM, we define 3 states:

 1. Data Sink(where we get the input and send the output)
 2. Ion-text format(where the data is store in text format)
 3. Ion-binary format(where the data is store in binary format)

-The action/Egde we difine in our FSM is related to Ion Reader and Writer:
+The action/Edge we define in our FSM is related to Ion Reader and Writer:

 1. Text Reader
 2. Text Writer
 3. Binary Reader
 4. Binary Writer
-5. Trans Format(The IonText format support pretty print json for unformated data)
+5. Trans Format(The IonText format support pretty print Json for unformatted data)

 ### FSM-Graph